Info on Stucco and Plastering-December, 2019-fifty-ninth issue

 We are using heaters outside on the scaffold to set up my brown coat.
 We probably will start

 putting up plastic tents this week because the temperature is going down in the twenty's.
-We are in the second week of December, so I'll need to be building tents soon.

 I have been in Southern California for extended periods of time, but I only have been as